Living Wills: Introduction

 Living Will vs. Durable Power of Attorney

 Without a living will or durable power of attorney, family members may end up arguing over what treatments should or should not be provided.
-Doctors will only consult family members on health care decisions; if a person prefers that a friend or unmarried partner participate in his or her health care decisions, a living will and durable power of attorney enable that person to have a say.
+Doctors will only consult family members on health care decisions; if a person prefers that a friend or unmarried partner participate in their health care decisions, a living will and durable power of attorney enable that person to have a say.

 Choosing an Attorney-In-Fact